 Bob supplies a lot of explanatory detail in notes at the end, and I found myself reading this after I finished the story, and then re-reading parts to gain a better understanding of this complex and fascinating tale.

-Max Overton writes in a variety of genres, including excellent historical fiction in times as varies as that of Alexander the Great, Ancient Egypt, and the Second World War.
+Max Overton writes in a variety of genres, including excellent historical fiction in times as varied as that of Alexander the Great, Ancient Egypt, and the Second World War.

 Ascension, by Max Overton

 I’ve just read the Prologue and I’m caught.
 This is Writing.

 I’ve never thought I could have liking and sympathy for a Nazi, a member of the SS who was involved in rounding up and killing Jews during the Holocaust.
 Max Overton has managed to achieve this miracle.
 He has told the story of a good, decent man caught in the evil web of Nazi Germany, forced to do his work as a police officer in a thoroughly immoral way, gradually sucked into horrific crimes in the name of the State.